Centropyxis aculeata (Ehrenberg, 1832) Stein, 1859

-Ecology: In sphagnum, other mosses, in the ooze of ditches and lakes.
+Ecology: Freshwater; occurring in Sphagnum, other submerged mosses, and in sediments of ditches and lakes.

 Arcella aculeata, stachliges Kapselthierchen.
 Tafel IX.
 Fig. VI.